Port Vila Efate, Vanuatu Travel Guide

 The Rainforest SiteInquire about product origin.
 Avoid items from protected or illegally harvested resources.

 Choose locally owned hotels, guesthouses, restaurants, and tour operators over large international chains whenever possible.
-This keeps money within the local economy and supports local jobs.
+This ensures money within the local economy and supports local jobs.
 Eat in local cafes and the The Capital of vanuatu Market.
 Use local transport like minibuses.

 Fresh produce, local meals.